 Promote and encourage users to take up recurring investments

-To gain a better understanding of the current state and previous efforts, I began by evaluating the existing UI of the recurring investments feature.
-A rudimentary version was live but presented several issues due to technical constraints and limited capabilities when it was built.
+To gain better insight into the current state and previous efforts, I began by evaluating the existing UI of the recurring investments feature.
+A rudimentary version was live but presented several issues due to technical constraints and limited capabilities during its initial development.

 Key issues raised include the inability to set different amounts for recurring investments, restrictions to a monthly frequency, inability to set end dates and no explanation of how it benefits users.